mnemnion/sandbox/doc/nockdown.md

 Nothing much has changed between Nock 9K and Nock 5K.
 You can do a diff if you want: slight changes of symbol choice, an admirable increase in terseness, that's about it.

 One part of Nock is utterly mathematically fixed, and that is the definition of nouns, atoms and cells.
-It is the simplest possible finite data structure, which I will prove by contradiction.
+It is among the simplest possible finite data structures, that is, a data structure may be as simple but not simpler.
+This I will prove by contradiction.

 Let's assume a simpler data structure: a single number, untroubled by any further division.
 This is a datum, albeit a large one, and identity being the only operation on a set of one, computation is not possible without imposing a structure.

 Let us assume a slightly more complex data structure: a list of numbers.
 This is arguably a structure, and by imposing an arity of two on all functions it can be made to work for computation (the proof left as an exercise for John McCarthy).